New York City FC: 2015–2020: Inaugural season and initial MLS Playoffs failure

 New York City utilized the following off-season to aggressively overhaul the squad, with ten senior players departing.
 Among them was Andrea Pirlo, who announced his retirement prior to the club's final playoff game against Columbus Crew.
 He was replaced by Paraguayan international Jesus Medina on New Year's Eve, who became New York City's third Designated Player.
 The club promoted both Jonathan Lewis, the third-overall pick in the 2017 MLS SuperDraft, and James Sands, the club's first Homegrown Player to fill in for departing players.
 Rónald Matarrita, the 2016 Defensive Player of the Year, extended his contract to remain with the club beyond the 2018 season.
 The club then made its first acquisition on December 13, with the signing of defender Anton Tinnerholm, who joined from Allsvenskan champions Malmö.
 The club then rounded out the roster with a trio of internationals, as striker Jo Inge Berget, central defender Cédric Hountondji, and speedster Ismael Tajouri-Shradi all joined the team.
 Brad Stuver was also acquired in a trade with Columbus, in order to provide cover as third-choice goalkeeper.
-Finally, Ghanaian international Ebenezer Ofori joined on loan from Bundesliga side VfB Stuttgart, while the club selected goalkeeper Jeff Caldwell with the nineteenth overall pick in the 2018 MLS SuperDraft, as they began the season in search of a MLS Cup.
+Finally, Ghanaian international Ebenezer Ofori joined on loan from Bundesliga side VfB Stuttgart, while the club selected goalkeeper Jeff Caldwell with the nineteenth overall pick in the 2018 MLS SuperDraft, as they began the season in search of an MLS Cup.

 David Villa is the club's all-time top goalscorer.